vbejgrowicz/Daily-Update/README.md

 # Daily Update
-A single-page application built with React that allows users to browse top news stories from The New York Times API.
+A single-page application built with React that allows users to browse top news stories.
+This app integrates The New York Times and Weather Underground APIs for fetching external data.

 Get the latest news [here](https://vbejgrowicz.github.io/Daily-Update/#/)!